Runtime Audio Importer

 📄️ Export audio

-After importing a sound wave, you may want to export it to memory or a file in one of the supported formats: OGG VORBIS, WAV, BINK, RAW (PCM).
-If needed, you can also override the sample rate (i.e., resample) and number of channels (i.e., mix).
+After importing a sound wave, you may want to export it to memory or a file.
+The plugin provides functionality to export audio in various formats, with options to override the sample rate (resampling) and the number of channels (mixing).

 📄️ Sound wave properties